qcoro/qcoro/docs/reference/core/signals.md

 `timeout` argument.
 If the signal is not emitted within the specified timeout,  the returned awaitable produces an empty `std::optional`.
 Otherwise the return type behaves the same way as the two-argument overload.

+## Sender lifetime
+In the examples above, the coroutine will never be resumed if the object is destroyed while being `co_await`ed.
+This can be problematic in some cases (for example if you have local variables that need to be freed).
+If you want the coroutine to resume instead, use `qCoroWatch()` instead of `qCoro()`.
+It also allows you to specify a timeout as an optional parameter.

+If the sender is deleted, or the signal is not emitted within the specified timeout, the returned awaitable produces an empty `std::optional`.
+Otherwise the return type behaves the same way as the two-argument overload.

 ## QCoroSignalListener